moodle-an-hochschulen/moodle-block_people/README.md

 Requirements
 ============
-This plugin requires Moodle 2.3+
+This plugin requires Moodle 2.4+

 Changes
 =======
+2013-02-18 - Check compatibility for Moodle 2.4
 2012-12-17 - New Feature: Block supports role names which have been renamed in course context 2012-11-30 - Bugfix: Block couldn't be added to frontpage, therefore it couldn't be used as sticky block 2012-11-27 - Small code cleanup